Outlander Season 6 finale: Is it available in the UK now, how to watch, and what to expect

 Warning: Outlander Season 6 spoilers ahead.

-The synopsis for the Outlander Season 6 finale says Richard Brown (Chris Larkin) and his ‘Committee of Safety’ arrive to arrest Claire for murder.
+In the Season 6 finale, Richard Brown (Chris Larkin) and his ‘Committee of Safety’ arrive to arrest Claire for murder.

-However – due to the rising political tensions in the colonies – Brown's plan to find a judge for a trial does not go as expected.

 If you remember, Richard's brother Lionel Brown (Ned Dennehy) captured and terrorised Claire in Season 5, leading to her PTSD and ether addiction this season.